rcnzhymnal/singrcnz.github.io/Songs/0Readme.txt

 5. Each .sib file must have a matching "psalmXXX_This_is_the_Title.htm" file that can be created with Berwyn's script "scorcher.py -q *.sib"

+6. The filenames must not contain semicolons or web page links don't work right.
+Use commas instead.

 If you are technically inclined enough to be able to install python, you can run the automatic web page generator from the parent directory.
-It is "python ListSongs.py" which takes the content of Header.htm and appends all the songs, creating the hymns page file called start.htm
+It is "python website.py" which generates the web pages from the .inc templates and creates links to all the songs.